Interstate 93: New Hampshire

 I-93 and NH 101 run concurrently for about 1 mi before NH 101 exits to the east as its own freeway, serving Portsmouth and the Seacoast Region.
-I-93 maintains three lanes of traffic in each direction until the junction with I-89, then is a four-lane freeway through most of its journey northward, with the only exception being the Franconia Notch section.
+I-93 maintains three lanes of traffic in each direction until the junction with I-89, where it becomes two lanes in each direction through most of its journey northward, with the only exception being the Franconia Notch section.